Answers to the Most Frequently Asked Questions

 What is the filing fee for an assumed name certificate?

 The Secretary of State charges $25 for an assumed name certificate (aka DBA).
-You should also record an assumed name certificate in the county of your registered office and principle place of business.
-The recording fees vary by county, but are typically around $20.
+An unincorporated business files a DBA with the County Clerk's office.
+The County Clerk's fees vary by county, but are typically around $20.

 What state should I incorporate or file my LLC?